silentorb/marloth-story/books/fairytale/part6.md

 The others were surprised to find themselves in the house of Jakob Damond as well, and a little nervous.
 Especially Adelle.
-Her eyes were being opened to the fact that, despite his warm demeanor, he was a very dangerous man.
+Her eyes were being opened to the fact that, despite his warm demeanor, he truly was a very dangerous man.
 But then again, she was presently *surrounded* by some of the most dangerous people in Marloth.